Margaret Garwood: University of the Arts

 In 1950, she took a job with a local opera company as an assistant to composer and director Romeo Cascarino.
 Eventually, Garwood and Cascarino married in 1953.
 She learned about composition and orchestration by listening to his music and observing his writing process.
 During this time, she taught piano at the University of the Arts in Philadelphia.
 Here she met Donald Chittum, who became a strong supporter of her work, and eventually her husband.

 From 1958 to 1970, Garwood would commute from Philadelphia to New York City to study with Joseph Prostakoff, himself a student of Abby Whiteside.
 In 1964, while studying with Prostakoff, Garwood began working as a composer.
 Prostakoff introduced Garwood to Miriam Gideon, another Abby Whiteside student.
-Gideon became Garwood’s composition mentor.
+Gideon became Garwood's composition mentor.
 Gideon served as an educated and informed soundboard for when Garwood needed assistance with her compositions.
-This relationship lasted until Gideon’s death in 1996.
+This relationship lasted until Gideon's death in 1996.

 She said, "I didn't believe pianists should go to college.
 They should stay home and practice.
 To this end, I studied piano extensively, going to New York every week for 12 years, and took courses that I felt like taking at the Philadelphia Music Academy.
-In 1975, after my second divorce, I applied for a teaching job at Muhlenberg University in Allentown, but although I had been teaching from 1953–1970 at the University of the Arts in Philadelphia, I needed a Master's degree in order to teach at Muhlenberg."
+In 1975, after my second divorce, I applied for a teaching job at Muhlenberg University in Allentown, but although I had been teaching from 1953 to 1970 at the University of the Arts in Philadelphia, I needed a Master's degree in order to teach at Muhlenberg."